Nice 'n' Greasy

 Nice 'n' Greasy is the fifth studio album by British rock band Atomic Rooster.
+It is the only album to include John Goodsall on guitars after the departure of Steve Bolton the previous year.
+The album failed to chart and the band was dropped from Dawn Records which led to Vincent Crane eventually disbanding the band in 1975 after a tour.
+The band would enter a hiatus until reforming in 1980.

 In the US, the record was issued on Elektra in a different sleeve (pictured) to most territories and retitled Atomic Rooster IV, as their first album, Atomic Roooster (1970), failed to secure a US release.
 The US album also had a somewhat different track list to the UK version.
 The German release Nice & Greasy followed the US track listing, but with a phallic art sleeve.
 It was further reissued in Germany in 1977, this time in yet another new sleeve and retitled This is Atomic Rooster Vol. 2.